-REMOVE THE CIPOUT BREAKER FROM SERVICE BEFORE ATTEMPT NOT THIS OPERATION.
-Provision for defeating the optional undors stop this device are accessful through the front pate by meeting a theighan key (Allen weren) into the designated opening and rotating clockwise three complete turns.
-This feature is provided to facilitate operational checks when the circuit breaker is removed from service, climinating the need to energize this device during periods of maintenance.
+Remove the circuit breaker from service before attempting this operation.
+Provision for defeating the optional undervoltage trip device are accessible through the front plate by inserting a flat blade screwdriver into the designated opening and rotating the screw counterclockwise one quarter turn.
+This feature is provided to facilitate operational checks when the circuit breaker is removed from service eliminating the need to energize this device during periods of maintenance.
+When returning the breaker to service, the defeator should be disengaged.